Semalab/developer-skills-matrix-discord-bot/README.md

 Here's what developer rubric is:

 - A self-assessment tool you can use to measure your current place in your development journey.
-- It provide The markdown rubric, The JSON rubric, and The CSV rubric
+- It provides the Markdown rubric, JSON rubric, and the CSV rubric

 <p align="right">(<a href="#top">back to top</a>)</p>